 I confess I always feel like something of an imposter when I'm lined up alongside the others but here you go.

-I was born, 1952, and raised in Sydney, Australia.
-My mother was English, my father Australian of Irish American stock.
-Yep...the Rodent is part American.
+I was born and raised in Sydney, Australia.
+My mother, English, my father Australian of Irish American stock.
 Great great great Grandfather was a sailor from Boston Mass, probably a whaler, who washed up in Sydney early in the 19th century.
 My earliest ancestor in Australia was an Irish convict who was transported to NSW in the late 18th century.

-I was without a boat for many years after that, but about five years back we bought the current Womboat, Silver Raven.
-She's a 34' Van de Stadt sloop, multi chine steel.
-The Wombette and I spend as much time as we can on her cruising about Sydney Harbour and locales north and south of Sydney and we derive as much pleasure from a quiet weekend spent at anchor as we do sailing.
-Our preference for a sail is to head offshore away from the madding crowd, sailing off towards the horizon with no destination in mind.
+I was without a boat for many years after that, but eventually we bought Raven a steel Van de Stadt 34 sloop and later still Kukka, a Malo 39 Classic.
+The Wombet and I spend as much time as we can manage around Sydney Harbour and locales north and south of Sydney.
+We derive as much pleasure from a quiet weekend spent at anchor as we do sailing.
+Our preference for a sail is to head ouside the harbour, away from the madding crowds.

 I've not done a lot of offshore stuff.
-Crewed across the top of Australia some years back but that's about as far offshore as I've been.
-I must admit I do love being out of sight of land for days on end but I never experienced any really bad weather , just a few tropical squalls, so I've only really seen the good.
+Crewed across the top of Australia many years ago but that's about as far offshore as I've been.
+I must admit I do love being out of sight of land for days on end but I've never experienced any really bad weather , just a few tropical squalls, so I've only really seen the good.